 Scroll up

-Guides / defi / AMMs & Liquidity Pools Explained: How They Work
+Guides / Defi / AMMs & Liquidity Pools Explained: How They Work

 AMMs & Liquidity Pools Explained: How They Work

-By Noirbull
+by Noirbull

 Automated Market Makers (AMMs) and liquidity pools are core innovations in decentralized finance (DeFi), enabling users to trade cryptocurrencies without relying on traditional order books or centralized exchanges.
 Understanding these mechanisms is essential for anyone participating in DeFi platforms.